Harunamusoke/car_back/README.md

 FRONTEND

- The code contains a register which talks with the backend and displays a error if anything occurs .
+ The code contains a register which talks with the backend and displays an error if anything occurs .
 NOTE:::
 After successful register , the user has to be activated .
-So currently manually activated the user.
+So currently manually activate the user.

 --Login
 BACKEND